OnePointGlobal/OnePoint-API-Documentation-V2/README.md

 It is possible to provide meta data with any API method (where appropriate) in order to help track your messaging more effectively.
 For more information on this refer to the [Meta Data documentation](docs/MetaData.md).

 ### Call Backs
-OnePoint global offers the ability to ca
+OnePoint global offers the ability for callbacks on many of the methods.
+For more information check [here](docs/Callbacks.md).

 ## API's
 The API's are split into the following: